-The SPEC command of the Spectrometer window triggers reading data from the spectrometer.
-In the standard mode, the spectrometer is equipped with an optical entrance for external radiation (Fig. 9, page 21).
-Spectra of photon flux densities are measured in units of nmol photons m-2 s-1 nm-1.
+The SPEC command of the Spectrometer window triggers a spectrometric measurement.
+In the standard mode, the spectrometer is equipped with a tube containing the optical entrance for external radiation (Fig. 9, page 21).

+Spectra of photon flux densities are measured in units of nmol photons m^{-2} s-1 nm-1.
 PAR corresponds to the integral of the spectrum from 400 to 700 nm.
-Spectrometer-derived PAR will be used for ETR calculations if "Use Ext.
-PAR" in Menu Sensor Settings is checked (available by selecting "Sensors" in the Main Manu).
-Also, make sure that the spectrometer is selected as external PAR sensor (Main Menu → Sensors→Sensor Settings → Leaf Clip/Ext PAR Sett → External PAR sensor).
+PAR is derived from the spectrometer when "Ext.
+PAR Sensor" is set to "On" in menu "Sensor Settings" (available by selecting "Sensors" in the Main Manu), and the spectrometer is selected as external PAR sensor (Main Menu \rightarrow Sensors \rightarrow External PAR sensor \rightarrow Spectrometer; Fig. 50, page 74).